Kothmun/CTF-Writeups/HackTheBox/Shocker.md

 ![Shocker](../Images/htb_shocker_10.png)

 Thats it, we're root and the root flag is ours!

-Thanks for reading and keep hacking!